Bachelor's degree program in Information Systems

 Digital transformation in business and society

 The effects of digital transformation on companies and society are omnipresent and are changing rapidly.
 Analyses and design options must be discussed in a correspondingly adaptable and up-to-date manner.
 In this field, you will gain insights into digital technologies, their application in business models and the associated changes to processes and structures.
 Social aspects are also covered.
 The aim is to develop a sound understanding of the challenges and opportunities of digitalization.
-This subject area is also closely related to economic and social science issues.
+This subject area is also closely related to business, economic, and social science issues.

-Only the Information Systems degree program gives you not only a comprehensive
+Only the Information Systems degree program gives you not only a

-• but also includes essential parts of the formal, technical training of computer science, especially in the field of software engineering.
+- but also includes essential parts of the formal, technical training of computer science, especially in the field of software engineering.

-This offer is supplemented by numerous courses in the core of information systems in the form of lectures, projects and seminars.
+This offer is supplemented by numerous courses in the core of Information Systems in the form of lectures, projects, and seminars.

 Example of IT consulting